Health & Medicine

 - In the case of a severe bump causing serious concern, the school will immediately call the ambulance service and inform the parents by telephone.

 All children sustaining a head bump will be given a head bump sticker enabling staff members to continue to monitor them throughout the day, the class teacher will be informed of the injury when the child returns to their classroom.
-Additionally, they will receive a completed head bump form informing parents of the date, time and nature of the bump, stating how it was received and what treatment was given.

 We inform parents when a child bumps their head so that parents can keep an eye on their child once they get home from school.
 This is because it is possible for a more serious internal injury to occur with no obvious symptoms for several hours.